 Surgical Treatment

 If non-surgical methods are not viable, surgical treatment may be necessary.
 Surgical intervention to repair a broken leg can be a complex procedure, contributing substantially to the total medical expenses.
 The costs depend on various factors, including the type of fracture, surgical method employed, and the need for implants like rods or screws.
-Healthcare costs for surgical treatment of a broken leg traditionally range from about $5,100 to $13,600, not accounting for the doctor’s fee.
+Healthcare costs for the surgical procedure itself traditionally range from about $5,100 to $13,600, not accounting for the doctor’s fee, hospital stay, imaging, or rehabilitation.
+Once those are added, the full billed total for a surgically repaired leg commonly lands in the $17,000 to $35,000 range.

 Physical Therapy